Selecting the Best Arm in One-Shot Multi-Arm RCTs: The Asymptotic Minimax-Regret Decision Framework for the Best-Population Selection Problem: Introduction

-Our multi-arm characterization nests the two-arm MMR problem of \citet{Tetenov2012}: the optimal rule in two-arm experiments is the empirical success threshold, which our dual characterization reproduces.
-While directly maximizing the regret function as in Tetenov does not scale to multiple arms, our least-favorable prior support characterization, with a deterministic Bayes rule, restores computational tractability of the MMR-optimal policy.
-Recent numerical approximation methods \citet{Fernandez2025,Guggenberger2025} could further improve computation.
+Our multi-arm characterization nests the two-arm MMR problem of \citet{Tetenov2012}: the optimal rule in two-arm experiments is the empirical success threshold of zero, which our dual characterization reproduces.
+While directly maximizing the regret function as in Tetenov does not scale to multiple arms, our dual characterization of the multi-arm MMR-optimal policy that is a deterministic Bayes rule under the least-favorable prior restores computational tractability.
+Recent numerical approximation methods such as \citet{Fernandez2025,Guggenberger2025} could further improve computational efficiency.

-Our local asymptotics and the associated plug-in approach are similar in spirit to \citet{Hirano2009}.
-They derive local asymptotic minimax bounds using Le Cam’s limits-of-experiments framework and show that rules based on asymptotically efficient (“best regular”) estimators attain those bounds, thereby justifying the plug-in of the efficient estimators into the optimal decision rules derived for normally distributed rewards.
-By contrast, our approach to the asymptotics is to directly establish the local uniform convergence of both the risk function and the MMR decision rule from the local uniform asymptotic normality of the mean-reward estimator at hand.
+Our local asymptotics and the associated plug-in approach are similar in spirit to \citet{Hirano2009}. \citeauthor{Hirano2009} derive the local asymptotic minimax bounds using Le Cam’s limits-of-experiments framework and show that rules based on asymptotically efficient (“best regular”) estimators attain those bounds, thereby justifying the plug-in of the efficient estimators into the optimal decision rules derived for normally distributed rewards.
+By contrast, our asymptotic approach is to begin with a mean-reward estimator that is locally uniformly asymptotically normal, and directly establish the local uniform convergence of both the risk function and the associated MMR decision rule.
 As a result, our plug-in approach can be broadly applied to smooth GMM/MLE and many shrinkage estimators that may not be asymptotically efficient.

 Other related works include \citet{Kitagawa2022}, who study least-favorable priors when regret is nonlinearly transformed, and broader ranking/subset-selection problems \citep[e.g.,][]{GuKoenker2023}.
 We also do not address covariate-based treatment assignment or its multi-arm extensions \citep[e.g.,][]{Stoye2009,Stoye2012,Kitagawa2018,Athey2021}.